Alexandre Cirilo

 result = re.match(pattern, scratchcard)

-πŸ’‘ Tip: we only need to capture relevant groups by encapsulating the groups we want to capture in parentheses.
+πŸ’‘ Tip: We only need to capture relevant groups by encapsulating the groups we want to capture in parentheses.
 Non-capturing groups are prefixed with "?:".

 1. Extract digits: The next step involves converting the string "41 48 83 86 17" into a list of integers [41, 48, 83, 86, 17].
 This can be easily accomplished using a combination of list comprehension and Python's map built-in function.